 Home Purchase Loans

-Commonly known as home loan or housing loan are provided for buying houses or apartments.
-Banks usually offer 80 to 85% of the market value of the property as loan.
+Commonly known as a home loan or housing loan are provided for buying houses or apartments.
+Banks usually offer 80 to 85% of the market value of the property as a loan.
 They are available for various tenure periods and with fixed and floating interest rates.
 This can be used for purchasing new homes or old homes which have entered the real estate market as resale.

-This type of loan is provided for the purchase of land or empty plot for residential activity, construction or investment purpose.
+This type of loan is provided for the purchase of land or an empty plot for residential activity, construction or investment purpose.
 This loan cannot be used for buying any agricultural plot of land.
 Unlike home loans where the loan amount provided is about 80 to 85% of the price of the property, land purchase loans are offered only up to 70% of the cost of the land.

 Home Construction Loan

 Home construction loans are provided for the sole purpose of constructing a home on an already available piece of land.
-The land can be an empty plot or demolishing and existing house and building a new one in its place.
+The land can be an empty plot or demolishing an existing house and building a new one in its place.
 The loan amount provided for this is normally 85% to 90% of the construction cost.